 Must Eat in 2 days in Delhi

 Your trip to Delhi or even India is incomplete without trying the street food.
 The most famous Places in India- Varanasi, and Delhi both are famous for their food.
-Delhi has the best European-style cafes, posh restaurants, and hotels but it feels injustice without giving try to street food.
+Delhi has the best European-style cafes, posh restaurants, and hotels but it feels injustice without give try to street food.

 When you visit the Jama Masjid, you can visit the famous Chandani Chowk Market which is right in front of the mosque.
 Chandni Chowk has similar vibes as Thailand’s Chatuchak market with bustling crowds selling accessories, souvenirs, clothes, and many other things!
 Here are a few of the famous and Best Places to eat in Delhi: